cschenxiang/DRSformer/README.md

 ## Testing
 1. Please download the corresponding testing datasets and put them in the folder `test/input`.
 Download the corresponding pre-trained models and put them in the folder `pretrained_models`.
 2. Note that we do not use MEFC for training Rain200L and SPA-Data, because their rain streaks are less complex and easier to learn.
 Please modify the file `DRSformer_arch.py`.
+See the file `DRSformer_arch_200L+SPA.py`.
 3. Follow the instructions below to begin testing our model.
 ```
 python test.py --task Deraining --input_dir './test/input/' --result_dir './test/output/'